Summer in Warsaw: things to do in Warsaw in the summertime

 Water attractions in Warsaw are usually available from the end of April to September/October.

-Please note that due to weather conditions or the water level in the Vistula River, some cruises can be temporarily suspended.
-It’s recommended to check the website/Facebook page of a cruise provider before heading out.
+Please note that some cruises can be temporarily suspended due to weather conditions or the water level in the Vistula River.
+It’s recommended to check a cruise provider’s website/Facebook page before heading out.

 Our post covers: